syncfusion-content/blazor-docs/blazor/diagram/user-handle.md

 }
 ```
 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/master/UG-Samples/UserHandle/UserHandleTooltip)

 ![Tooltip for UserHandle](images/UserHandleTooltip.gif)

 For more information about tooltip, refer to the [Tooltip](https://blazor.syncfusion.com/documentation/diagram/tool-tip)

 ### How to set sticky tooltip for user handles

-With this mode set to `true`, Tooltips for user handles can be made to show up on the screen as long as the close icon is pressed.
-In this mode, close icon is attached to the Tooltip located at the top right corner.
-This mode can be enabled or disabled using the `IsSticky` property in tooltip.
-By default, the value of the IsSticky property is set to false.
+You can configure tooltips for user handle to remain visible until the close icon is pressed.
+This feature is known as a "sticky" tooltip.
+When sticky mode is enabled, a close icon appears at the top right corner of the tooltip, allowing users to manually close it.

+To enable or disable this sticky mode, use the `IsSticky` property in the tooltip configuration.
+By default, the `IsSticky` property is set to `false`.

+**Note:** The tooltip will have an open and close state whenever the mouse hovers over different diagram elements.
+Only one "sticky" tooltip can be visible in the diagram at a time.

-The following code example demonstrates how to set the IsSticky property to true for the user handle:
+The following code example demonstrates how to set the `IsSticky` property to `true` for the user handle:

 ```cshtml
 @using Syncfusion.Blazor.Diagram